bleaktwig/zshortguide/README.md

 Combinations not listed here will produce undocumented and unreliable results, commonly returning errors.

 ### High-Level Messaging Patterns
-On top of the four mentioned patterns, *high-level patterns* exist for that extra spice.
+On top of the four mentioned patterns, *high-level patterns* exist for that extra :fire:spice:fire:.
 These are not part of the core library and do not come with the ZMQ package, but rather exist in their own space of the ZMQ community.

 ### Working with Messages
 ZMQ messages are blobs of any size from 0 upwards, as long as they fit in memory.
-ZMQ doesn't touch serialization, so we need to do it ourselves (with profobufs, msgpack, JSON, etc).
+ZMQ doesn't touch serialization, so you need to do it yourself (no excuses - use profobufs, msgpack, JSON, etc).

 A ZMQ message is a `zmq_msg_t` structure: